 The Dental Technician continues to be in demand; he is the highly skilled craftsman who designs and constructs the attachments and replacements for our natural teeth.
 Highly competent men and women are needed to meet the exacting requirements in all types of dental offices.
 Upon receiving his/her instructions from the dentist, the Dental Technician with skilled hands, carefully fashions plastic and metal into a precise product.
 This program offers technical training and theory in the areas of Full and Partial Dentures and Crown & Bridge and Porcelain.
-ATB entrance required scores: 200 Verbal, 210 Quantitative in the Wonderlic Basic Skills Test.
-FNC awards a diploma upon completion of the program.
+FNU awards a diploma upon completion of the program.